tashlui35/Project_1/README.md

 investment of $10,000 in the portfolio over the next year will end within in the range of $9445.81 and $80763.57.'
 ![Monte Carlo](images/monte_carlo.png)

+## Summary of analysis
+Once our data was printed - our app generated the following response.
+The standard deviation analysis reveals the relative riskiness of different investments.
+JPM, MSFT, and RIO exhibit higher annualised standard deviations compared to the S&P 500 index, indicating their higher risk levels.
+Similarly, the custom portfolio carries more risk than the market.
+Moving on to the beta values, JPM and MSFT are found to be more volatile than the overall market, as their beta values are greater than 1.
+In contrast, RIO demonstrates lower volatility than the market, with a beta value of 0.93.
+The custom portfolio also exhibits higher volatility than the overall market.
+Looking at the Monte Carlo simulation results, there is a 95% probability that an initial investment of $10,000 in the portfolio over the next year will end up within the range of $10,615.93 and $106,309.50.
+These findings provide insights into the risk levels and potential returns associated with these investments.